 Tau And Tau Pathology In Neurodegenerative Disease

 For much of the past 20 years, Alzheimer’s disease research and drug development have largely been dominated by the theory that the formation of β-amyloid plaques in the brain plays a central role in clinical dementia.
-However, research has consistently shown that β-amyloid plaques are poorly correlated with dementia, and many results from clinical trials based on this approach have been disappointing.
+However, research has consistently shown that β-amyloid plaques are poorly correlated with dementia, and many results from clinical trials based on this approach have not produced the desired results.

-According to the tau hypothesis, which the TauRx team has been focusing on for nearly three decades, abnormal aggregation of tau protein ultimately leads to the formation of tangles within nerve cells in the brain.
+The TauRx research team has been focusing on the tau hypothesis for nearly three decades.
+According to this hypothesis, abnormal aggregation of tau protein ultimately leads to the formation of tangles within nerve cells in the brain.
 Once initiated, the tau aggregation process continues of its own accord, consuming the normal form of tau protein in the process and spreading the aggregation cascade into previously healthy nerve cells.

 You can learn more about this process here.

 In Alzheimer’s, tau tangles first destroy nerve cells critical for memory and then destroy neurons in other parts of the brain as the tau aggregation process spreads from neuron to neuron throughout the brain.
-Tau tangles first appear in the brain some 20 years before the clinical impact of the disease process becomes apparent, so early diagnosis of disease, and recognising risk factors for the disease are very important areas of research to maximise the effect of new drug therapies.
+Tau tangles first appear in the brain some 20 years before the clinical impact of the disease process becomes apparent.
+Early diagnosis, and recognising risk factors for the disease, are very important areas of research to maximise the effect of new drug therapies.